gsmfnc/StaRS2D/README.md

 ```

 The accelerations can be computed by multiplying the forces
-by the inverse of the Starship's mass $m=1$ and the
+by the inverse of the Starship's mass and the
-torque by the inverse of the inertia $I=1000$ (NOTE: the mass and the inertia
+torque by the inverse of the inertia.
-have been chosen in order to have decent controllability of Starship).
 Then, simple integration of these acceleration equations with a sampling time of
 $T_s=0.1$ seconds produces the motion dynamics.